 Bob Updegrove started out photographing school events and making slide shows while volunteering with a Christian youth ministry.

-Today, as a photographer and the owner of a photography studio, Bob Updegrove Photography, Bob creates beautiful photographs for events of all kinds—he captures photographs for churches, schools, businesses, conferences, families and special events.
-He even does wedding photographs for some of the people he photographed in middle school.
+Today, as a photographer and the owner of Bob Updegrove Photography, Bob creates beautiful photographs for events of all kinds.
+Bob captures photos for churches, schools, businesses, conferences, families and special events.
+He also does wedding photography, including for people he photographed in middle school.